SeqWare/seqware/seqware-distribution/docs/site/content/docs/6-pipeline/debug-workflows.md

 ### Restarting Workflows

-While Oozie does support workflow re-submission the recommened approach for failed workflows in SeqWare is simply to resubmit the workflows.
+While Oozie does support workflow re-submission the recommended approach for failed workflows in SeqWare is simply to resubmit the workflows.